 After diagnosis in June 2015, Thangam received treatment for breast cancer over the rest of 2015.
 During this time she worked solely in the constituency, but she began a phased return to Westminster in March 2016.

-In Parliament, Thangam chaired the All-Party Parliamentary Group (APPG) on Refugees and in July 2016 initiated a cross-party inquiry into the experiences of new refugees in the UK.
+In Parliament, Thangam chairs the All-Party Parliamentary Group (APPG) on Refugees and in July 2016 initiated a cross-party inquiry into the experiences of new refugees in the UK.
 The report 'Refugees Welcome?' was published in April 2017.
 It was well received and has already made an important contribution to public debate.

 If you would like to contact Thangam, please see her ‘contact’ page.